Senior Writer: Paras Kela

-A. It Fosters A Transparent Work Environment
+1. It Fosters A Transparent Work Environment

 The first major benefit of effective communication in business is that it contributes to developing a positive, transparent, and better company culture.
 Since employees are communicated with and kept informed about major decisions that affect their working and growth all the time, it fosters a transparent and trustworthy workplace.

 Moreover, as employees will be aware of every decision and intent behind it, they will be able to raise concerns or make suggestions if they have any.
-Overall, unlike poor communication, effective business communication ensures the transparent flow of all information to all relevant individuals, allowing them to raise their concerns on time and thus dodging damage.
+Overall, unlike poor communication, effective business communication ensures the transparent flow of all information to all relevant individuals, allowing them to raise their concerns on time and thus dodge damage.

-B. It Boosts Employee Engagement And Collaboration
+2. It Boosts Employee Engagement And Collaboration